One-Third Of Everest Deaths Are Sherpa Climbers

 Sherpas who have earned a decent living by climbing are now looking for other opportunities in the field, says Thaneswar Guragai, manager of Seven Summit Treks.
 As pressure from worried families builds, and if they can find alternate work that pays enough, "they prefer to have a good life not climbing," Guragai says.

-Seven Summit Trekking was founded by brothers Mingma Sherpa and Chhang Dawa Sherpa, who largely traded climbing for management after summiting all 14 of the world's 26,250-foot peaks.
+Seven Summit Treks was founded by brothers Mingma Sherpa and Chhang Dawa Sherpa, who largely traded climbing for management after summiting all 14 of the world's 26,250-foot peaks.
 "But there are still some people who really want to climb.
 They have enough money, but they really want to climb."
 Guragai says.

-Geljen Sherpa, the retired Icefall doctor, is climbing with Seven Summit this season.
+Geljen Sherpa, the retired Icefall doctor, is climbing with Seven Summit Treks this season.
 He recently moved his family to Kathmandu, where his 5-year-old son Lhakpa Geljen Sherpa is in kindergarten.
 Lhakpa might grow up to be a climber like his dad.
 But Galjen says maybe he'll be a pilot or a doctor or an engineer.
 He wants to be sure his son has the choices he didn't have.